vishwadoshi-19/nurch-otp-auth/providerplan.md

 - **Testing**: Write unit and integration tests using Jest and React Testing Library.
 - **Deployment**: Deploy the app using Vercel or Firebase Hosting.

+## 7. Theme and Design

+To maintain consistency with the staff dashboard, we will use the same color palette, fonts, and overall design aesthetics.

+### Color Palette

+- **Primary Color**: #1E3A8A (Indigo)
+- **Secondary Color**: #3B82F6 (Blue)
+- **Accent Color**: #10B981 (Green)
+- **Background Color**: #F3F4F6 (Gray)
+- **Text Color**: #111827 (Dark Gray)

+### Fonts

+- **Primary Font**: Inter, sans-serif
+- **Secondary Font**: Roboto, sans-serif

+### Design Aesthetics

+- **Consistent Spacing**: Use consistent spacing and padding throughout the app.
+- **Responsive Design**: Ensure the app is fully responsive and works well on all devices.
+- **Clean and Minimalistic**: Maintain a clean and minimalistic design to enhance user experience.

+### Provider Onboarding Form Fields (Updated)

+1. **Business Information**

+   - Business Name
+   - Business Owner's Name
+   - Years in Business
+   - Business Address
+   - Contact Number(s)
+   - Emergency Contact Numbers (24x7)
+   - Business Email ID
+   - Business PAN Number
+   - Business GST Number
+   - Business Hours (for Customer Query)
+   - Cities Where Service is Provided

+2. **Staff Information**

+   - Number of Attendants Available
+   - Number of Nurses Available
+   - Number of Semi-Nurses Available
+   - Customers Served in Last 3 Months

+3. **Charges Information**

+   - Attendant Charges (for 24 Hour Shift, for 30+ days)
+   - Attendant Charges (for 12 Hour Shift, for 30+ days)
+   - Attendant Charges (for 6 Hour Shift, for 30+ days)
+   - Semi-Nurse Charges (for 24 Hour Shift, for 30+ days)
+   - Semi-Nurse Charges (for 12 Hour Shift, for 30+ days)
+   - Semi-Nurse Charges (for 6 Hour Shift, for 30+ days)
+   - Nurse Charges (for 24 Hour Shift, for 30+ days)
+   - Nurse Charges (for 12 Hour Shift, for 30+ days)
+   - Nurse Charges (for 6 Hour Shift, for 30+ days)

+4. **Availability Information**

+   - Duration for which Attendant is Available
+   - Duration for which Semi-Nurse is Available
+   - Duration for which Nurse is Available

+5. **Additional Information**
+   - Services Offered by Attendants (other than Patient Care)
+   - Time to Provide Replacement
+   - Time Required to provide nurses/attendants
+   - Extra information you would like to add